Rules and Resources

 - 22 Rifle: Both divisions shoot from three positions (prone, standing, kneeling) using an A-17 10-bull target, OR shoot from three positions (prone, standing, choice of sitting or kneeling) using the CMP single bull target slow fire only for 300 points.

 - Air Pistol: Junior shooters may sit or stand, using one or two hands to hold the pistol.
 Seniors must stand, and use one hand to hold the pistol.
 All divisions have five shots per target on four targets or one 4-bull target (maximum score is 200).
 Orion targets will be used at State.

 - 22 Pistol: Holds are the same as Air Pistol.
 All divisions have 10 shots per target on three targets (timed, rapid and bullseye) using a B-8 one bull target. or the B-3 indoor target (designed for 50 ft range).

 - Archery: All divisions shoot 30 arrows.
 Beginners shoot from 10 yards, Juniors from 15 yards and Seniors from 20 yards.
 All archers may shoot from CWS, CWS-R, CWOS, CWOS-R, RWS, RWOS, Open-R or Open.
 Beginners and Juniors may have a maximum draw weight of 45 pounds.
 Senior draw weight is 60 pounds.
 No markings of any kind are allowed in the w/out sight shooting.
 Open class shooters may use any equipment they desire.

-- Shotgun: In Matches, all divisions shoot 25 clay targets.
-If a perfect (25/25) score is achieved, the youth shoots until they miss.
-The total targets shot without a miss will be reported as the match score and will be the tiebreaking score.
+- Shotgun: In Matches, if a perfect (25/25 BEG & JR 50/50 SR) score is achieved, the youth shoots until they miss.
+The total targets shot without a miss will be reported as the match score and that reported score will be the tiebreaking score.

 - Muzzleloading: All divisions shoot 10 shots from standing position, using the NMLA 50 yard target.